 In December 2019, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2019-12, "Income Taxes (Topic 740) - Simplifying the Accounting for Income Taxes".
 The objective of the standard is to simplify the accounting for income taxes by removing certain exceptions and to improve consistent application of Topic 740 by clarifying and amending existing guidance.
 The standard update is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
-Early adoption of the standard was permitted, including adoption in any interim period for which financial statements have not yet been issued.
-If early adopted in an interim period, the adjustments should be reflected as of the beginning of the annual period that includes that interim period.
+Early adoption of the standard was permitted, includes that includes that interim period.
 All amendments under the standard must be adopted in the same period.
 In 2021, the Company adopted ASU 2019-12 using the modified retrospective basis which resulted in a cumulative effect reduction to retained earnings of \$0.3 million.